Scotland women's national rugby union team: History

 Scotland Women's first official test match was played against Ireland at Raeburn Place in Edinburgh on 14 February 1993, ending in a 10 - 0 win to the hosts.
 Leading from the front, first Scotland captain Sandra Colamartino was the scorer of both tries.

 In April of the following year, Scotland stepped in as alternate host of the 1994 Women's Rugby World Cup, finishing fifth, the team's best appearance to date.
-Since then, the Women's team have competed in the 1998, 2002 and 2006 and 2010 iterations of the tournament.
+Since then, the Women's team have competed in the 1998, 2002, 2006, 2010 and 2021 iterations of the tournament.

 The early streak of success peaked on 21 March 1998, as a 8–5 win over England in their final match of the Home Nations Championship marked the achievement of a Grand Slam for Scotland.

 The Scottish Women's Rugby Union (SWRU) was the national governing body for women's rugby union in Scotland.
 It was responsible for the governance of women's rugby union within Scotland.
 Its role was all-encompassing.
-It went from youth recruitment, through administrating all senior based (aged 16+) competition, through to the performance and management of the Scotland women's national rugby union team.
+It went from youth recruitment, through administering all senior based (aged 16+) competition, through to the performance and management of the Scotland women's national rugby union team.

 At its AGM in June 2009, the SWRU voted unanimously in favour of amalgamating the Scottish Rugby Union and the SWRU to form an integrated national governing body rugby in Scotland.